Supplements To Improve Adrenal Fatigue

 Hormones:

-I don’t use hormone replacement with my clients and would rather focus on addressing major deficiencies, reducing toxicities and supporting the bodies healing process.
+I don’t use hormone replacement with my clients and would rather focus on addressing major deficiencies, reducing toxicities and supporting the body’s healing process.
 With that said, there is a time and place for adrenal hormone support in the form of small doses of pregnenolone and DHEA.
 However, please don’t use them without the supervision of a qualified medical professional.

 Pregnenolone:

 This is the major precursor to many of the key hormones that are produced by the adrenal glands.
 The normal dosage is 25mg, spread into 2 dosages.
-This is contraindicated in cases of hyperthyroidism and should never be taken after 6pm as it blocks GABA production and can lead to insomnia.
+This is contraindicated in cases of hyperthyroidism and should never be taken after 6 PM as it blocks GABA production and can lead to insomnia.

-The pregnenolone product I recommend for clients can be found here
+The pregnenolone product I recommend for clients can be found here.

 DHEA:

-This another precursor hormone for the production of both stress and sex hormones.
+This is another precursor hormone for the production of both stress and sex hormones.
 Using this can be very helpful, but tittering the dosage can take clinical skill.
 The average adult dosage is typically between 10-25 mg but may start as small as 5mg.

 Starting with small doses is key as some women will turn DHEA into testosterone and increase their risk of polycystic ovarian syndrome (PCOS).
 Some men with elevated aromatase enzymes will turn this into estrogen.
 This is one reason why it is important to have a functional health practitioner trained in the use of these bioidentical hormones before starting usage.